fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 Building a tree map
 -------------------------------------

 Tree maps are useful for showing relative proportions of many categories in a total.
-In this recipe, we will investigate the composition of our dataset to see which states are dominant, with the most records, and which are represented with fewer records.
+In this lab, we will investigate the composition of our dataset to see which states are dominant, with the most records, and which are represented with fewer records.